 - Dear Hiring Manager

-So instead of going for popular opening lines such as “I found your job advert on website X”, prove that you are actually passionate about the position.
+So instead of going for popular opening lines such as “I found your job advert on [any] website”, prove that you are actually passionate about the company and the position.
 Share why you would like to grow in this field and what makes the company exciting.

 Looking at the specific job posting requirements could also give you insight on what skills should be included in your resume by all means.
 This will help you pass applicant tracking systems (ATS) that screen cover letters for keywords before passing them on to recruiters.